kaga/kaga.github.io/debugging-teams/_posts/2021-03-26-How-I-Use-Jira.markdown

 The backlogs should be ever decreasing, instead of increasing.

 ## Next-gen Jira

 > Jira Software is the project management tool for agile teams - Atlassian

-A lot of new features has been released in Jira for the last few years, and I think the most important change was the introduction of **Jira next-gen**.
+A lot of new features has been released in Jira for the last few years, and I think one of the most important change was the introduction of **Jira next-gen**.
 I would seriously recommend using it over the **classic Jira** on new and existing projects.

 ### "Problems" with Classic Jira